deepaksood619/deepaksood619.github.io/docs/networking/mqtt/retained-messages.md

 Retained messages help newly-subscribed clients get a status update immediately after they subscribe to a topic.
 The retained message eliminates the wait for the publishing clients to send the next update

-In other words, a retained message on a topic is thelast known good value.
+In other words, a retained message on a topic is the last known good value.
 The retained message doesn't have to be the last value, but it must be the last message with the retained flag set to true.

-It is important to understand that a retained message has nothing to do withpersitant session.
+It is important to understand that a retained message has nothing to do with persitant session.
 Once a retained message is stored by the broker, there's only one way to remove it.

 ## Send a retained message

 From the perspective of a developer, sending a retained message is quite simple and straight-forward.
-You just set theretained flagof a [MQTT publish message](https://www.hivemq.com/blog/mqtt-essentials-part-4-mqtt-publish-subscribe-unsubscribe/) to true.
+You just set the retained flag of a [MQTT publish message](https://www.hivemq.com/blog/mqtt-essentials-part-4-mqtt-publish-subscribe-unsubscribe/) to true.
 Typically, your client library provides an easy way to set this flag.

 ## Delete a retained message